 5. Involve children in the whole process if possible

-Unless your children are of very small age, there is always an opportunity for them to contribute as much as possible in relation to the relocation process.
+Unless your children are of very small age, there is always an opportunity for them to contribute as much as possible about the relocation process.
 The process of moving is already complicated, and even small tasks such as labeling and marking your cardboard boxes by kids can help you a lot.

 Moreover, we live in the age of the internet and communication.
 Where kids are even smarter than the elders.
 They can help you get rid of the extra stuff at home.
 But how?
 Well, they are connected to the internet, and they know about the various ways to sell the old stuff, like by placing ads on OLX, Quikr, and Facebook Marketplace.